 Ramona R. Reyes is the director of the Our Lady of Guadalupe Center at Catholic Social Services.
 Prior to coming to the Center, she worked as a Human Resource professional at Nationwide Insurance where she was employed for 24 years.
 Ramona R. Reyes is a bilingual trainer with Working Partners®.

-Ramona originally came to Columbus when she was awarded the Campbell Soup Migrant Scholarship, a scholarship for children of migrant farm working families, to attend The Ohio State University, earning a Bachelor of Science degree in Marketing and Transportation Logistics.
+She originally came to Columbus when she was awarded the Campbell Soup Migrant Scholarship, a scholarship for children of migrant farm working families, to attend the Ohio State University, earning a Bachelor of Science degree in Marketing and Transportation Logistics.
 While at Ohio State, she was a member and president of Alpha Psi Lambda fraternity and cabinet member of the Undergraduate Student Government.
 She is an alumnus of the National Hispana Leadership Institute, a Grass Roots Leadership program.

 Over the last several years she has committed herself to volunteerism.
 She is currently serving as secretary of the Board of East Coast Migrant Headstart Program, Mt.
 Carmel School of Nursing, Columbus Association of the Performing Arts (CAPA), and member of the Columbus Branch of the NAACP.
 She has served as a Commissioner with the Ohio Commission on Hispanic/Latino Affairs, President of the Hispanic Chamber of Commerce where she founded the Latina Mentoring Academy (LMA), and Big Brothers Big Sisters of central Ohio mentor.
 She has also founded the Ramona Reyes Foundation sponsoring the first ever Latino scholarship and graduation ceremony.